 The fifth collaboration by Peter Berg & Mark Walhberg is on the downside of the duo's filmography.

 Spenser Confidential is the cinematic equivalent of 'sit back and relax on a lazy Saturday afternoon'.
-The Netflix original would befittingly suit the category 'play in the background while scrolling through your phone' if the platform ever adds one.
+The Netflix original would befit the category 'play in the background while scrolling through your phone' if the platform ever adds one.
 Laced with mediocrity in every aspect, the film is at its best when seen through the aforementioned context, however, as a standalone film (I'll address this point later), it's mediocre.
 Extremely mediocre.
 I mean, pretty mediocre.
 Allow me to emphasize it one more time, it's spectacularly mediocre.
-It takes effort to produce such a calculated end product, and it needs to
+It takes effort to produce such a calculated end product, and it needs to be

 The filmmakers made the right decision revisiting and expanding this landmark story.

 The Death and Return of Superman edits together the animated films The Death of Superman and Reign of the Supermen, the 11th and 12th film in the DC Animated Movie Universe, which are also the 32nd and 33rd film of the DC Universe Animated Original Movies, into one film.
 It is based on the 1992—1993 DC comic book storyline of the same name, which was previously adapted, albeit abridged, into Superman: Doomsday (2007), the 1st DC Universe Animated Original Movie, which is also included in this set.
 Clark Kent (Jerry O'Connell) is secretly dating Lois Lane (Rebecca Romijn).
 He loves

 Kino Marquee is a virtual theatrical exhibition initiative to enable art house cinemas to serve moviegoers and generate revenue during the coronavirus outbreak.